-Whether 2017 was a good year or not for your church, 2018 can be even better.
+Whether last was a good year or not for your church, this next year can be even better.

 No, I’m not going to feed you some meaningless, shallow meme-style promise of numerical growth or financial gain.
 I will, however, remind you that God does wonderfully bless those who seek and serve Him.
 How it looks is up to Him.

-That said, here are seven ways to jump start your church’s ministry and spiritual growth in 2018.
+That said, here are seven ways to jump start your church’s ministry and spiritual growth.

 Renew or strengthen your focus on prayer

 The priority of prayer should be a given.
 However, prayer can be taken for granted, unintentionally relegated to ritual: we pray before meals, we pray at specific times in a worship service, we pray before meetings.